 - Same rules apply for motorcycle passengers, with the exception of completing a safety program.

 Read full statute here.

 Please note that, while helmet use is optional if you meet the above criteria, eye protection is not.
 In Michigan, anyone operating a motorcycle in excess of 35mph without a windshield must wear goggles, eyeglasses, or a face shield.
-Eye safety gear not only protects your vision while you ride, it also reduces the chance of injury in the unfortunate event of a crash.
+Eye safety gear not only protects your vision while you ride, but it also reduces the chance of injury in the unfortunate event of a crash.

 Bluetooth motorcycle helmets are also permitted in the state of Michigan, but be sure to read up on them before deciding whether or not to wear one.

-A Brief History of Helmet Laws in Michigan
+Brief History of Helmet Laws in Michigan

 Michigan hasn’t always had a weakened helmet law.
 In fact, to wear or not wear a helmet has gone back and forth through Michigan courts multiple times.
 Here’s a brief history:

-1967: Michigan complies with U.S. Department of Transportation’s requirements for federal funds by enacting its first Universal Helmet Law (UHL).
+1967: Michigan complies with the U.S. Department of Transportation’s requirements for federal funds by enacting its first Universal Helmet Law (UHL).

 1968: First repeal of Michigan’s Universal Helmet Law.